Cyprus company formation

 Cyprus company formation is a term used to describe the process of incorporating a legal entity, commonly called the Company, in the Republic of Cyprus.
 The same term is also stated as company registration or incorporation.

-Company formation includes the procedures and undertakings before the registration of the company.
-The company incorporation requires the preparation of the Memorandum and Articles of Association, which include the rules of the company and the duties of the directors and shareholders.
-If a company formation and registration will be made by a law firm in Cyprus, due diligence regarding a company’s beneficial owners is mandatory before registration.
+Company formation involves the procedures and steps taken before registering the company.
+Company incorporation requires preparing the Memorandum and Articles of Association, which set out the rules of the company and the responsibilities of the directors and shareholders.

 Company formation procedure

 The company formation procedure in Cyprus begins with the appointment of a licensed lawyer who will undertake to prepare all necessary incorporation documents and register the company.
-Under the Cyprus Companies law, only licensed Cyprus lawyers can prepare and sign the company registration documents.
+Under the Cyprus Companies Law, only licensed Cyprus lawyers can prepare and sign the company registration documents.

 The existence of each company begins with the Registrar of Companies’ issuance of the certificate of incorporation.